devgeeks/PrivacyScreenPlugin/README.md

 This plugin flags your app so that it doesn't show your users' sensitive data in the task switcher.
 It sets the [FLAG_SECURE](http://developer.android.com/reference/android/view/WindowManager.LayoutParams.html#FLAG_SECURE) flag in Android (which also prevents manual screenshots from being taken) and hides the window in iOS.

 On iOS this plugin will try to show your splashscreen in the app switcher.
-It will search for splashscreens prefixed by `Default` or the value of the key `UILaunchImageFile` in your .plist file.
+It will search for splashscreens prefixed by `Default`, the value of the key `UILaunchImageFile` in your .plist file or use the provided Storyboard image.
 If it fails to find a splashscreen for a specific device or orientation (portrait or landscape), a black screen is shown instead.

 Installation